vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/gss_corrected.md

 Mudali Andan said: "When a lion leaps from one hill to another, the little creatures (like bugs and lice) on his body are also taken over from that hill to the other.
 So also when the author of Śrī Bhāṣya performed _prapatti_ (the surrender of his responsibility or bhara), we "too have been saved (by that act)[^44] owing to our intimate connection with him."
 We, too, have expressed this idea in _Nyāsa_ Tilaka as follows:- " The blind man walks on being led by one who is not blind; the lame man is taken (across the stream) by the boatman, being placed within the boat; the children of the king's servants enjoy the pleasures (of the palace), although they do not know the king.
 So also my _ācārya_ , who is compassionate, is capable of making me attain Thee, O Lord of _Śrī_r_aṅga_m".
 It comes to this that the Lord of all will not be gracious enough to grant us the supreme goal of existence, unless _prapatti_ is performed in some manner or other and by some one or other.

+[^44]:
+This is interpreted in two different ways by the southern school of Viśiṣṭādvaitins and the northern school.
+The former hold that since Śrī _Rāmānuja_ has already performed _prapatti_, even his followers of a later day who acknowledge him as their _ācārya_  will benefit by it and they need not perform _prapatti_; the latter hold, on the other hand, that only those who were his śiṣyas then would benefit by it

 .